kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 2**
         1. ### **Hint**
+        The password for the next level is stored in a file called `spaces in this filename` located in the home directory
         2. ### **Solution**
         - To solve this level you will need to first login into the host server as `bandit2` on the usual port `2220`.
 Here is the command for it: